-- Rakuten will cease the activities that in the contracts between Rakuten and accommodation operators that place information about accommodation on the Rakuten Travel website operated by Rakuten.
-Rakuten had set the conditions to require the operators to make the prices and the numbers of rooms that they placed on the website equal to or better than those through other distribution channels with the minimum number of rooms requirement.
+- Rakuten will cease the activities in the contracts between Rakuten and accommodation operators that place information about accommodation on the Rakuten Travel website operated by Rakuten.
+(Rakuten had set the conditions to require the operators to make the prices and the numbers of rooms that they placed on the website equal to or better than those through other distribution channels with the minimum number of rooms requirement.)

-- Rakuten will publicise (a) mentioned above and (e) mentioned below to general consumers.
+- Rakuten will publicise (a), above, and (e), below, to general consumers.

-- Rakuten will take measures necessary to do the following: (1) preparation of guidelines for compliance with the AMA concerning transactions with the operators mentioned in (a) above, and thorough disseminating them to the employees involved in the Rakuten Travel business; and (2) regular training of the employees involved in the Rakuten Travel business regarding compliance with the AMA concerning transactions with the operators mentioned in (a) above and regular audit by auditors;
+- Rakuten will take measures necessary to do the following: (1) preparation of guidelines for compliance with the AMA concerning transactions with the operators mentioned in (a), above, and thoroughly disseminating them to the employees involved in the Rakuten Travel business; and (2) regular training of the employees involved in the Rakuten Travel business regarding compliance with the AMA concerning transactions with the operators mentioned in (a), above, and regular audit by auditors;

-- Rakuten will report on the state of implementation of the measures mentioned in (a)–(d) and (f) above to the JFTC.
+- Rakuten will report on the state of implementation of the measures mentioned in (a) to (d) and (f), above, to the JFTC.

 Approval of the commitment plan

-The JFTC recognised that the commitment plan mentioned above would conform to the approval requirements and approved the commitment plan.
+The JFTC recognised that the commitment plan would conform to the approval requirements, and approved it.

 i Claims for damages

 A person who suffers damage as a result of private monopolisation or unfair business practices may make a claim for compensation against the offending person pursuant to Article 25 of the AMA or Article 709 of the Civil Code.
 In Japan, there is no system of punitive compensation for damages or triple damages, so it will only ever be possible to claim the actual amount of loss suffered.